sahmed9646/portfolio/readme.md

 This is a test project
-I was gonna forget gitub how to use and now i have rememnerd everything
+I was gonna forget gitub how to use and now i have remembered everything